CSC142-WCU/csc142/_episodes/05-intro-to-arrays-2.md

 - "Arrays can have multiple dimensions to represent spreasheets whose columns are of the same type and have the same length."
 ---

+Array (the concept) is the most basic data structure (*just line things up!*) in programming and can be used to organized  both primitive and complex objects.

+> ## Problem Statement
+> We wish to mine information about Shakespeare's life work, including titles,
+> types, and length (of plays) from an online site.
+The list of tasks include:
+> - Mine list of work from original URL and classify work as plays, sonnets, or poems.
+> - Refine/augment list of work to include full titles.
+> - Based on classification, construct URL to individual play and mine for work length.
+{: .prereq}

 # Array of Strings